 When people think of skiing in Andorra, more often than not, they're thinking of Pas de la Casa.
 This is the archetypal inexpensive Pyrenean ski destination, offering extensive intermediate skiing and snowboarding, washed down with a lively après ski scene.

 It sits right on Andorra's border with France, making it the country's closest ski resort to Toulouse airport - the relatively short transfer time is a big plus.
-Along with Soldeu (see above) Pas, as its affectionately known, is part of the huge Grandvalira ski domain.
+Along with Soldeu (see below) Pas, as its affectionately known, is part of the huge Grandvalira ski domain.
 There's plenty here for all ability levels, but it's arguably best-placed to cater for beginners and families.
-Have a read of our Pas de la Casa ski resort review for the full lowdown.